- Unusual decline in academic performance

 - trauma due to a recent crisis

 If the student still refuses help, it is important that this choice be respected.
-University students are adults and have the right to refuse service, except in certain crisis situations.
+University students are adults and have the right to refuse service, except in certain crisis situations as outlined in When to Intervene.